CodersCrew/coderscamp/packages/docs/src/workflow.md

 ---
-title: Commit conventions
+title: Workflow
-description: How to create meaningful and descriptive commits?
+description: How our workflow looks like and what restriction it implies?
 sidebar_position: 5
 ---

+## Tasks workflow

+### Default workflow

+1. Assign yourself to an issue.
+As a result, a new branch for the issue will be created.

+2. Pull the created branch locally and start your work.

+3. Make as many commits as you want and name them as you wish.
+Remember that if you plan to have only one commit, it needs to follow the commit conventions described in the next chapter.

+4. When the task is done, create a pull request on GitHub.
+Its name should follow the conventions from the next chapter.
+Create it as a draft, and don't add any reviewers for now.

+5. Wait for all checks to pass and all preview deployments to be ready.

+6. Check if all preview deployments work (there is no white screen or error page).

+7. If everything is all right, add reviewers to your PR and remove the draft status.

+5. Wait for two approvals from other developers.

+6. Click the "Squash and merge" button to merge your changes to the `main` branch.

+### Small refactors (chores)

+Sometimes you will find tasks so small that making an issue of them will take longer than finishing the entire task.
+In such cases, you can skip the first two points of the default workflow and create a branch with a name prefixed by `chore-` and do the task immediately.
+Remember to describe the change and reasoning behind it in the body of your pull request.

+## Commit conventions

 :::note

 You can name commits on your branches however you want.
-We use the "Squash and merge" strategy for pull requests, so the following rules apply only to PRs as merge commits are derived from them.
-They also apply in cases where you have only one commit on your branch.
+We use the "Squash and merge" strategy for pull requests, so the following rules apply only to PRs as merge commits are derived from them. **They also apply in cases where you have only one commit on your branch.**

 :::

-## Conventional commits

 This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to ensure that each commit solves only one problem, and its message clearly describes changes that were made.
 According to that assumptions, commit